Fergie Is Again The Odd Woman Out Amongst Royals For Christmas

 “I will watch Ben-Hur and really enjoy it, then watch the news and see how the girls are doing.”

-When asked what it’s like not to spend the Christmas holiday with your children for 22 years, Fergie was surprisingly optimistic.
-She says that she knows that Princesses Beatrice and Eugenie are surrounded by people who love them.
+When asked what it’s like to not spend the Christmas holiday with your children for 22 years, Fergie was surprisingly optimistic.
+She says that she knows that princesses Beatrice and Eugenie are surrounded by people who love them.

 Sarah Ferguson has finally addressed her relationships with Prince Andrew and Prince Philip in a revealing new interview. https://t.co/m9n06z9iGq